 According to Robert's Rules states the last paragraph simply needs to state the time at which the board adjourned the meeting.

 The secretary can attach various documents to the minutes, but only with HOA board approval.

 Not only for brevity's sake but also for legal reasons it's important to stick to recording actions and events while excluding commentary and opinions (other than votes).
 Equally important, and for the same reasons, it is important to exclude letters and any other correspondence.
 The general advice given in Robert's Rules is that the minutes should serve as a record only of the final form of the key actions.

 By most statutes, the association must distribute or otherwise make the minutes available to association members within 30 days of the open meeting.
 If not provided, the board could risk penalties.
 Moreover, the board needs to keep the minutes accessible to members going forward and post an annual notice of their members' right to review open meeting minutes.

 Always consult Robert's Rules for a more detailed treatment.
 Also, it is best practice to always check with your state's laws governing HOA meeting minutes, as you may find an exception to one or more of the general guidelines reviewed here.

 It's a lot to take in.
 Yet when it comes to HOA meeting minutes, you can't just wing it.
 So remember these key points: always have the secretary (often the board chair) or designated assistant secretary take down the minutes; use the HOA meeting agenda, and in some cases a literal recording, to help prepare; follow Robert's Rules' with an initial paragraph that covers the context, a set of action-based middle paragraphs, and a final paragraph with the adjournment time; exclude commentary and opinion; make the minutes (and the rights associated with them) readily available afterward; and consult with Robert's Rules and your state's regulations for greater details and important exceptions.
-With this time-tested approach and a little luck, you should be well on your way to mastering your minutes.
+With this time-tested approach, you should be well on your way to mastering your minutes.